Econ01/Trajectory-Calculator/README.md

-# Trajectory-Calculator
+# Trajectory Calculator
-For calculating in atmosphere projectile firing simulation.

-For calculation variables;
+This simulation calculates the trajectory of an object while travelling in atmosphere and includes both atmospheric drag and lateral forces.

+## Inputs
-  Current air Temperature: Wanted atmospheric temperature for air resistance calculations.
+-current air temperature
-  Initial Speed: The speed which projectile is fired.
-  Degree of Shot: The angle between the ground and trajectory.
-(In degrees*) Time Interval: Changable time interval for equations.
-Recomended value is minimum 0.01 (Smaller the value, higher the the accuracy will be)
+-initial speed of the object
-  Height of the Shot: The vertical distance between the ground zero and the projectiles position at t=0
+-degree of the shot relative to the ground
+-time interval  (recomended value = 0.001 (lower value yields more accurate results but increases the time of calculation)) -hight of the starting point relative to the ground zero

+## Output
+The output can be changed in the line 102 to show desired parameters.

+### Additional
- This code can also calculate for lateral forces.
-For active lateral force just remove the comment status of the function at line 107.
+To add lateral forces to the calculation remove the comment status of the line 107.